iCliniq Logo

 Welcome to icliniq.com.

 I understand your concern.
 The decision to repair an ascending aortic aneurysm is typically based on the size of the aneurysm and the rate at which it is growing.
-Aneurysms larger than 5 centimeters are generally considered at higher risk for rupture, and surgery is typically recommended.
+Aneurysms larger than two inches are generally considered at higher risk for rupture, and surgery is typically recommended.
 However, the overall health and risk factors should be considered when deciding to proceed with surgery.
 Usually, it grows slowly.
 Therefore, I suggest you control your blood pressure and heart rate with medicines to slow the growth rate.
-Regards.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!